LAPKT-dev/LAPKT-public/README.md

 `dpkg -s libboost-dev`.
 Be aware that systems such as the Ubuntu 12.04LTS release ship with older versions of Boost.

-Finally, lwaptk requires the Judy library (http://judy.sourceforge.net/index.html) to support the bitmap array class 'Varset Judy'.
+Finally, LAPKT requires the Judy library (http://judy.sourceforge.net/index.html) to support the bitmap array class 'Varset Judy'.
 NOTE: This dependency will be optional or entirely deprecated in the future.